Delicious Thai Carrot Soup with Coconut Milk, combines carrots and pumpkin with Thai curry, coconut and coconut milk.

 I enjoy this soup all Fall and Winter, but I think it would make a lovely and different soup for Thanksgiving, as well.

-- 1 1/2 cups cubed pumpkin or a small 14oz. can of pumpkin (not pie filling)
+- 1 1/2 cups pumpkin peeled and cut into 1/2 inch dice or 14oz can of pumpkin puree

 - 1 Tbsp. freshly grated ginger

 - 1 oz. shredded coconut about 1/4 cup, run through a food processor or 2 Tbsp desiccated coconut

 In a large pot, heat oil over medium heat.
 Add diced carrots and diced pumpkin (if using) and stir to coat with oil.
 Cover pot, reduce heat to medium low and allow to cook for about 10 minutes, stirring a few times to make sure they don't stick.
 You don't want them to brown.
 Reduce heat if necessary. (*If using canned pumpkin, just cook the carrots at this point and add the pumpkin puree later)